orionrobots/orionrobots.github.io/_posts/2010-11-15-more-amazing-lego-innovation.md

 title: More amazing lego innovation
 layout: post
 ---
-The arrival of Lego mindstorms kicked off a wave of Lego innovation, but not all of that used official Lego mindstorms kits - some where just motors strapped onto curious contraptions, some of the most interesting being the Rube Goldberg devices, kinetic sculptures, rolling ball machines and similar.
+The arrival of Lego Mindstorms kicked off a wave of Lego innovation, but not all of that used official Lego Mindstorms kits.
+Some creations were just motors strapped onto curious contraptions, the most interesting being the Rube Goldberg devices, kinetic sculptures, rolling ball machines and similar.

 Lego Domino laying contraption: